bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_2.md

 1. **radius_y (int)**: specifies the radius of the oval in the y-direction.
 1. **color (str, optional)**: represents the color of the oval, defaults to `"hot pink"`.

 **Your job**: Currently, the `create_oval` function has the correct function header, but always draws a hard-coded oval with a bottom-left coordinate of (100, 100), and a top-right coordinate of (200, 150) — which effectively draws it at a centerpoint of (150, 125), with an x-radius of 50 and a y-radius of 25.
 Don't believe me?
 Try changing the function call on line 24.
 When you change the inputs...does the oval change?
-Your job is to modify the code so that the top-left (x, y) and bottom-right (x, y) coordinates are calculated based on the radius_x, radius_y and center point specified by the arguments; and that the fill color is determined by the `color` argument.
+Your job is to modify the code so that the bottom-left (x, y) and top-right (x, y) coordinates are calculated based on the radius_x, radius_y and center point specified by the arguments; and that the fill color is determined by the `color` argument.

 Here's some tests for your `make_oval` function (the image you should see can be seen below):